 - Revive old issues with a fresh take.
-Write about something that people take for granted or misunderstand.
+Write about something that people take for granted or misunderstood.
 Take a path against the status quo and write an article about using phone calls for webinar sign-ups or email marketing for lead generation.

 For people who engage with blogger outreach services for business, they can start an English literature course or a short course in creative writing at a local community college or nearby language institution.
-Focus on short stories or essay writing.
+Focus on short stories or article writing.

 Create Content in an Unorthodox Style

 As a marketer, you should know that content marketing is more than just about writing.
 It’s about undeviating content creations such as podcasts, webinars, ebooks, white papers, presentations, infographics, case studies, etc.